 Each of these stackable blocks tells, in poem form, the tale of iconic female figures in Hindu mythology, with the largest block focusing on Mahadevi, a mom-like blend of warrior, teacher, and nurturer.
 Meant for ages one and up, this holiday gift will simultaneously help develop your kids’ motor skills and respect for women.

 Made from beechwood and styled like the concept cars of auto magazine dreams, each Automoblox comes with a driver and features mix-and-match interchangeable parts ⏤ low-profile wheels, Brembo brake assemblies, etc. ⏤ so they can be customized.

 Green Toys Fire Truck

 Introduce your kid to the finer points of firefighting and environmental protection with this stout fire engine made completely from recycled plastic milk cartons.
 There’s a pivoting roof-mounted ladder as well as two removable side ladders to help Junior put out all of the imaginary blazes in the living room.
-Meanwhile, you can rest easy in the knowledge that no trees were killed in the making of your toddler’s afternoon playtime.
+Meanwhile, you can rest easy in the knowledge that no trees were killed in the making of this holiday gift.

 Haba Window Stickers

 These are removable window stickers that can easily be peeled off and reapplied to decorate all the windows in your home, many times over.
 What more do you need to know?